binary-butterfly/formifly/README.md

 If the validator accepts other values, those should be able to be inserted into custom strings using template keywords.
 Check the specific validators documentation for that.

-Most validator constructors accept (at least) the params `defaultValue`, `defaultErrorMsg` and `dependent` (see [Cross dependent fields](#cross-dependent-fields) for more info on the last one).
+Most validator constructors accept (at least) the params `defaultValue`, `defaultErrorMsg`, `onError` and `dependent` (see [Cross dependent fields](#cross-dependent-fields) for more info on the last one).

-The latter two params are accepted by all validators, while `defaultValue` is not accepted by the `ArrayValidator` and the `ObjectValidator` since for those, their children's default values are used instead.
+The latter three params are accepted by all validators, while `defaultValue` is not accepted by the `ArrayValidator` and the `ObjectValidator` since for those, their children's default values are used instead.

+If you do not set a default value it will be set to a sensible default for the type of field.
+That means most fields will have an empty string as default value, however arrays and objects will have a default value depending on their children and, for arrays, their min child count.
+**The defaultValue may only be queried by using `getDefaultValue()` and not by directly accessing it.**

 The default error message will be used when validation fails for a validator that does not have its own error message.
 Note that most existing validators ***do*** have their own default error messages, which you will have to overwrite with your own as well.

-If you do not set a default value it will be set to a sensible default for the type of field.
-That means most fields will have an empty string as default value, however arrays and objects will have a default value depending on their children and (for arrays) their min child count.
-**The defaultValue may only be queried by using `getDefaultValue()` and not by directly accessing it.**
+The `onError` callback function will be called when validation fails.
+It receives the `value` and `otherValues` params passed to the `validate` function.

 ### BaseValidator